 Key Takeaway

-- Select two pilot teams (one product, one platform) and define baseline metrics: cycle time, defect escape rate, and on-call pages.
+- Pick two pilot teams (one product-facing, one platform) and agree on baseline signals: cycle time, defect escape rate, and pager load.

-- Standardize tooling (enterprise accounts, SSO, audit logs) and publish a data-handling policy that explicitly bans secrets/PII in prompts.
+- Standardize tooling (enterprise accounts where possible, SSO, audit logs) and publish a data-handling policy that bans secrets and customer PII in prompts.

-- Enforce evidence gates in CI: changed-lines coverage deltas, linting, dependency scanning, and required PR checklists.
+- Enforce evidence gates in CI: secrets scanning, dependency scanning, lint/format, and a required checklist for tests and risk notes.

-- Introduce safety primitives: feature flags, canaries, and a rollback playbook; require every rollout to declare blast radius.
+- Install safety primitives: feature flags, canaries, and a rollback playbook; make blast radius a required field for material releases.

 # Example: GitHub Actions snippet to block merges if secrets are detected